samvictordr/Fluorite-Linux/README.md

 # MesaOS
-A small arch-based linux distro project for college.
+A minimal arch-based linux distro project for college.

 ### mesakernel
 Not inlcuded in MesaOS.
 This is a seperate project to understand kernel architecture.